 Work: Content direction of products, marketing pages, product pages, Facebook posts, blog.

 Audience: Conservatives, liberals, and everyone in between.
 Those open to sharing and listening.

 Work: Content direction of website, emails, host development materials, Facebook posts, events.

-Audience: Wedding planners, event planners, event vendors.
+Audience: Wedding planners, event professionals.

 Audience: Wedding clients

 Work: Content direction of website, blog, Instagram, Facebook page, reviews, emails, service sheets, styled shoots, and more.